Weight Loss Treatment

 Step 4: Physician's Review

 Once your bloodwork test is completed, it is sent to us from the laboratory.
-Our physicians will then review your results to further assess eligibility and, if medically appropriate, prescribe the Semaglutide medicine.
+Our physicians will then review your results to further assess eligibility and, if medically appropriate, prescribe the Semaglutide/Tirzepatide medicine.

 Step 5: Your Prescription Is Shipped Direct To You!